AFAB queen: Controversy

+AFAB queens in RuPaul's Drag Race

-However, the first female Drag Queen Victoria Scone competed on RuPaul's Drag Race UK Season 3, and Canada's Drag Race vs The World, where she was a finalist.
-The second ever female Drag Queen to compete of a Drag Race franchise is Clover Bish, who competed on Drag Race España and placed 5th overall, just falling short of the finale.
+The first AFAB queen to compete on any Drag Race franchise was Victoria Scone, who competed on RuPaul's Drag Race UK series 3, and Canada's Drag Race: Canada vs. the World season 1, where they were a finalist.

+The second AFAB queen to compete on a Drag Race franchise was Clover Bish, who competed on Drag Race España season 3 where she placed 5th overall, just falling short of the finale.

-The third female drag queen to compete is Pandora Nox, who won the first season of Drag Race Germany.
+The third AFAB queen to compete was Pandora Nox, who won the first season of Drag Race Germany.
 She is the first cisgender woman to win any Drag Race franchise.

-AFAB queen and drag king Velma Jones is competing on the sixth season of Canada's Drag Race.
+AFAB queen and drag king Velma Jones is the fourth to compete, doing so on the sixth season of Canada's Drag Race.